 If the Extract log contains from torch._C import *, your computer is out-date-on on Visual C++ Redistributable packages.
 Download an update by Googling "vc redist."
 (I cannot include an actual link in this post.)

-If the Align log contains KeyError: state_dict, your version of a dynamic library called2DFan-4.pth.tar is corrupted.
-This is a library downloaded the first time the Align tool is run, and it is possible for that download to fail to produce a working 2DFan file.
-Download a working version from the link in the comments (this link is not allowed to be in the post), and replace the corrupted version in C:\Users\[NAME]\AppData\Local\face_alignment\data.
 Fixed in 1.1

-If the Align log contains AssertionError: can't find input files make sure the File Type parameter is set to the same image type as the images in your data folder (i.e. png, jpg, etc.) Error message added in 1.1
+I Error message added in 1.1

 If the Extract log contains error while calling cudaMalloc() reason: out of memory, you are probably training with images that are too large.
 Make sure images are not greater than 1200x700 in resolution, this resolution is plenty to produce a good model